Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-virtual-desktop/_index.md

 **Impact: Medium**

 **Guidance:**
-ADDS Integrated DNS/other should target Secondary/Tertiary customer DNS across multi-region zones.
+Active Directory Domain Services (AD DS) integrated DNS/other should target Secondary/Tertiary customer DNS across multi-region zones.
 If using custom DNS, ensure there are redundant DNS servers to avoid a single point of failure.

 **Resources:**